Jules Grévy: Presidency

 Throughout his presidency, Grévy sought to minimize his powers and instead favored a strong legislature.
 On 6 February 1879, shortly after taking office, he made a speech before the Chambers where he explained his vision of the role of President: "Subject with sincerity to the great law of the parliamentary regime, I will never enter into battle against national wishes expressed by its institutional bodies".
 This interpretation of the office's limited power influenced most of the later presidents of the Third Republic.

 In foreign policy he strove for peaceful relations, particularly with the German Empire, resisting revanchist demands for a retribution over the disastrous defeat in the Franco-Prussian War, and opposed colonial expansion.
 Among internal policies his presidency was marked by anti-clerical reforms, particularly under the government of prime minister Charles de Freycinet.
 In 1880, he passed an amnesty law in favor of the communards.

 On 28 December 1885, Grévy was elected for another seven years as president of the Republic.
-Two years later however, in December 1887, he was compelled to resign due to a political scandal that started after his son-in-law, Daniel Wilson, was found to be selling awards of the Legion of Honour.
+Two years later however, in December 1887, he was compelled to resign due to the decorations scandal that started after his son-in-law, Daniel Wilson, was found to be selling awards of the Legion of Honour.
 Although Grévy himself was not implicated in the scheme, he was indirectly responsible for the misuse Wilson had made of the access to the Élysée.
 Under pressure from the Chamber of Deputies and the Senate, Grévy resigned on 2 December and addressed a last message to the two chambers, in which he stated "my duty and my right would be to resist, wisdom and patriotism command me to yield".
 This political matter was the first to feed anti-Masonic opinion in France.

 Grévy wrote a two-volume Discours politiques et judiciaires ("Political and Judicial Speeches") in 1888.